gtvj/front-end-code-test/README.md

 ## CSS

-* How would you style all links to 'gov.uk' domains differently to other links in an application?

-* What colour would each of the following elements be (Assume each pair of rules are targeting the same element)
+### What colour would each of the following elements be (Assume each pair of rules are targeting the same element)
 ```css
 h1 {color: red;}
 body h1 {color: green;}